creativival/CubicPy/README.md

 CubicPy can receive object data via WebSocket from external applications.
 This allows for real-time interaction between CubicPy and other applications.

+Establish WebSocket communication using the room name displayed in the top-left corner of the screen.

 ### Starting WebSocket Server

 To start CubicPy in WebSocket mode, use the following command: